Review

 Floyd has a very well-designed website that also reflects the design principles of their limited couch offerings.
 But once you peel back the glamorous veneer, you might be disappointed by the overall quality, customer focus, and lead times.
 There’s a lot to love with Floyd, but the fact that they only have 3 couch options means that you’d expect them to absolutely nail everything else.
 Unfortunately, they fall short, especially at their price range.

-Floyd: Online Shopping Experience
+Online Shopping Experience Rating: 88%

 Like its furniture, Floyd’s website is very unique, design-forward, and minimalist.
 But once the initial “cool factor” wears off, the shopping experience leaves a lot to be desired.